Education

 Education levels among adults are rising, with more having a college education.

-In 2019-23, 28% of adults had attended at least some college, down from 29% in 2009-13 and equivalent with the nation.
-About 36% of the region’s residents had a 4-year degree or higher in 2019-23, compared to 30% in 2009-13.
-Just 9% of residents in the region did not have a high school diploma in 2019-23.
-Educational attainment among counties in the region was highest in Putnam County, with 44% of residents possessing a 4-year degree or higher, compared to the lowest of 29% in Greene County.
+In 2020-24, about 37% of the region’s residents had a 4-year degree or higher in 2020-24, compared to 30% in 2010-14.
+Just 9% of residents in the region did not have a high school diploma in 2020-24.
+Educational attainment among counties in the region was highest in Putnam County, with 45% of residents possessing a 4-year degree or higher, compared to the lowest of 30% in Greene and Sullivan Counties.

-The share of residents with a bachelor’s or higher was highest among Asians in the region (53%), followed by whites (39%), then African Americans (25%) and then Hispanics (23%).
-Still, those figures reflect increases of 4 percentage points for African Americans and 6 points for Hispanics from 2009-13.
+The share of residents with a bachelor’s or higher was highest among Asians in the region (57%), followed by Whites (40%), then African Americans (26%) and then Hispanics (24%).
+Still, those figures reflect increases of 5 percentage points for African Americans and 6 points for Hispanics from 2010-14.

 INDICATORS TREND | STATE